aelkz/lastfm-cleanup/README.md

 # Last.fm remove scrobbles from user library where play_count = 1
-For now this script creates a URL for removal of every existing artist in your last.fm with 1 play_count for cleanup purposes.
+For now, this script creates a URL for removal of every existing artist in your last.fm with a low `play_count` for cleanup purposes.<br>
+The `play_count` should be any number starting from `1`.

 ## 1 Installation (chrome configuration)

 ### 1-1 install tampermonkey on chrome
 https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-### 1-2 create user script w/ the following:
+### 1-2 create a new tampermonkey user script w/ the following:
 ```shell
 (function() {
     var aa = document.querySelectorAll("input[type=checkbox]");